grimasod/json-to-vue/README.md

 `yarn add json-to-vue`

-## Use
+## How to Use

-2 ways to use
+There are 2 ways to use this package:

-1. Using the provided component
+1. Basic - Using the provided component
-2. Writing your own component and using the composable
+2. Advanced - Using the composable and writing your own component

 ---

-### 1. Component
+### 1. Basic - Using the provided component

 This is the easiest way to use this package, but can only use globally registered components, that can be accessed by [resolveComponent](https://vuejs.org/api/render-function.html#resolvecomponent)

 Use this technique if
 - you don't need to use any components at all
-- or you only use a few components that you can register globally
+- or you only use components that you have registered globally
-- or if all the components are installed by a library.
+- or if all the components are installed by a library

 Example: